Ethanol Business

 Source: Department of Alternative Energy Development and Efficiency, Ministry of Energy

-The ethanol-for-fuel is blended with gasoline in specific proportions to produce gasohol E10, E20, and E85.
-Therefore, domestic ethanol demand is directly driven by gasohol consumption.
-In 2024, national gasohol consumption increased by 0.15 million liters per day, or 0.49 percent, compared to 2023.
+Since ethanol used as fuel is blended with gasoline in specific proportions to produce gasohol fuels, namely E10, E20, and E85, the domestic demand for ethanol is directly driven by gasohol consumption.
+In 2025, domestic gasohol consumption increased by approximately 0.37 million liters per day, or an increase of 1.2 percent compared with 2024.

 Competitive Trend